omscs-study/omscs-study.github.io/index.md

 ### File Space

 We have limited storage for file shares.
 If you notice that we've hit the limit early (happens near the end of semesters), please contact an admin (see below).

-> We're looking for volunteers to spin up a cron service to run the file purge task.
-Help appreciated!
-Thanks.
+Otherwise, a scheduled job, [`file-purger`](https://github.com/omscs-study/file-purger), runs *daily* to delete all files older than *10 days*.

 ### Issues